 By 1891, Purdue had hired two coaches from eastern power Princeton and was on the verge of an era of total domination.
 In the 1891 season opener, the team traveled to Wabash College in nearby Crawfordsville.
 Besides coming away with a 44-0 victory, the Purdue "eleven," as football teams were known back then, headed back to West Lafayette with a new nickname.

 In the 1890s, hometown newspapers were considerably more protective of college teams than they are today.
 After the 44-0 drubbing, one Crawfordsville newspaper lashed out at the "Herculean wearers of the black and old gold."
 Beneath the headline "Slaughter of Innocents," the paper told of the injustice visited upon the "light though plucky" Wabash squad.

-The nickname stemmed from the nature of a Purdue education.
-As a land-grant institution, the college, since its founding in 1869, had schooled the sons and daughters of the working class for occupations that were considered beneath the high-born who attended liberal arts colleges such as Wabash.
+The nicknames stemmed from the nature of a Purdue education.
+As a land-grant institution since its founding in 1869, the college had schooled the sons and daughters of the working class for occupations that were considered beneath the high-born who attended liberal arts colleges such as Wabash.

 That same fall of 1891, Purdue had acquired a working railroad engine to mount in a newly established locomotive laboratory.
 It was one more step in the development of Purdue as one of the world's leaders in engineering teaching and research.
 For athletic adversaries and their boosters, this specialty in engineering education - and the other concentration at the founding of the institution, agriculture - served as fodder for name-calling.

 Over the years, Purdue teams had been called grangers, pumpkin-shuckers, railsplitters, cornfield sailors, blacksmiths, foundry hands and, finally, boilermakers.
 That last one stuck.